AlexAsplund/alexasplund.github.io/about.md

 permalink: /about/
 ---

-10+ years of experience in IT and IT-related stuff.
-And I've been messing around with everything from industrial robots to enterprise
+10+ years of experience in IT and IT-related stuff and I've been messing around with everything from industrial robots to enterprise IT.

 ### Contact me